psi4/psi4/doc/sphinxman/source/dct.rst

 molecules with open-shell character.
 If highly accurate results are desired, a combination of the ODC-13 method with a three-particle energy correction [:math:`\mbox{ODC-13$(\lambda_3)$}`] can be used (see below).
-For the detailed comparison of the quality of these methods we refer users to our :ref:`publications <intro:dcftcitations>`.
+For the detailed comparison of the quality of these methods, we refer users to our :ref:`publications <intro:dctcitations>`.

-The DCFT functional can be specified by the |dcft__dcft_functional| option.
+The DCT functional can be specified by the |dct__dct_functional| option.
 The default choice is the ODC-12 functional.
-In addition to five methods listed above, |dcft__dcft_functional| option can be set to CEPA0 (coupled electron pair approximation zero, equivalent to linearized coupled cluster doubles method, LCCD).
+In addition to five methods listed above, |dct__dct_functional| option can be set to CEPA0 (coupled electron pair approximation zero, equivalent to linearized coupled cluster doubles method, LCCD).
 CEPA0 can be considered as a particular case of the DC-06 and DC-12 methods in the limit of zero non-idempotency of :math:`\boldsymbol{\gamma_1}`.
 This option has a limited functionality and should only be used for test purposes.
 For the production-level CEPA0 code, see the :ref:`OCC module <sec:occ_nonoo>`.
-The DCFT code can also be used to compute the :math:`(\lambda_3)` energy correction that perturbatively accounts for three-particle correlation effects, similarly to the (T) correction in coupled cluster theory.
-Computation of the :math:`(\lambda_3)` correction can be requested by setting the |dcft__three_particle| option to PERTURBATIVE.
+The DCT code can also be used to compute the :math:`(\lambda_3)` energy correction that perturbatively accounts for three-particle correlation effects, similarly to the (T) correction in coupled cluster theory.
+Computation of the :math:`(\lambda_3)` correction can be requested by setting the |dct__three_particle| option to PERTURBATIVE.
 A combination of the ODC-13 functional with the  :math:`(\lambda_3)` correction [denoted as :math:`\mbox{ODC-13$(\lambda_3)$}`] has been shown to provide highly accurate results for open-shell molecules near equilibrium geometries.

-At the present moment, all of the DCFT methods support unrestricted reference orbitals (|scf__reference| ``UHF``), which can be used to perform energy and gradient computations for both closed- and open-shell molecules.
+At the present moment, all of the DCT methods support unrestricted reference orbitals (|scf__reference| ``UHF``), which can be used to perform energy and gradient computations for both closed- and open-shell molecules.
 In addition, the ODC-06 and ODC-12 methods support restricted reference orbitals (|scf__reference| ``RHF``) for the energy and gradient computations of closed-shell molecules.
-Note that in this case restricted reference orbitals are only available for |dcft__algorithm| ``SIMULTANEOUS``.
+Note that in this case restricted reference orbitals are only available for |dct__algorithm| ``SIMULTANEOUS``.

-.. _`sec:dcftalgorithms`:
+.. _`sec:dctalgorithms`:

 Iterative Algorithms
 ~~~~~~~~~~~~~~~~~~~~

-As explained in the :ref:`Theory <sec:dcfttheory>` section, in order to obtain the DCFT energy one
+As explained in the :ref:`Theory <sec:dcttheory>` section, in order to obtain the DCT energy one
 needs to solve a system of coupled equations for orbitals and density
 cumulant.
 At the present moment three iterative algorithms for the solution of the
 equations are available.
 The choice of the algorithm is controlled using the
-|dcft__algorithm| option.
+|dct__algorithm| option.

 SIMULTANEOUS [Default]
-    In the simultaneous algorithm the DCFT equations are solved in macroiterations.
+    In the simultaneous algorithm the DCT equations are solved in macroiterations.
     Each macroiteration consists of a single iteration of the cumulant update
     followed by a single iteration of the orbital update and orbital transformation
     of the integrals.
 The macroiterations are repeated until the simultaneous